EchoFUN/flight-controller/README.md

 # Flight Controller
-Used for control the QARD in the air.
+Used for control the APM QARD in the air.